Chuck Gose: How excited are you to be a guest on Chuck Chats?

 CG: But a rebrand goes way beyond colors and logos.
 What was the larger message or messages tied to the internal campaign?

-CG: Given that you’re an emoji fan, this last question is easy for you.
+CG: Given that you’re an emoji fan, this last question should be easy for you.
 Describe internal communications or your view of internal communication in an emoji.

 JH: We are small, but mighty.